 Night of the museums

-On May 14, the Night of the Museums will take place.
+On May 13 is the European Night Museums.
 Many museums participate and offer a cultural program with animations and spectacles.
-8 pm – 2 am.
+City museums 8 pm – 2 am, National Museums 7 pm – 10 pm.

 Exhibitions